 2. Create a Heroku account

 Heroku is the easiest way to host your Nightscout website for free.
 Using this platform means you will be able to see your real time CGM data in the cloud.

-Scroll down to “README.me” and click on “Deploy to Heroku”
+Scroll down to README.md and click on the purple button “Deploy to Heroku”.

 Region: Leave this on United States even if you are located in another country.
 This setting will not affect your Nightscout.